MirandaMustafa/BIS15L_W2026_Group15/README.md

 # DOC, Lake Browning, and Fish Feeding Ecology (BIS15L Project)

+### *** PLEASE READ ***
+- There are 4 analysis scripts as shown in the repo structure above
+- In order to run them smoothly, first run `01_data_cleaning.Rmd` which joins and cleans the data, and saves the new csv file in /data.
+- This is because the other three analysis scripts that follow (and the shiny app) uses this new csv.

 ## Project question
 How does lake browning (higher dissolved organic carbon, DOC) relate to fish diet and trophic position across lakes?